red-hat-storage/ocs-ci/docs/getting_started.md

 Download this file from [openshift.com](https://cloud.openshift.com/clusters/install) and place in the `data` directory at the root level of the project.
 If there is no `data` directory, create one.
+The name of the file should be `pull-secret`.

 ## Tests